 The Café model’s cowl is neat and stylish but doesn’t really do much.
 Dropped 'Ace' bars aren’t as extreme as they look and are certainly not uncomfortable – in fact it reminds very much of Royal Enfield’s 650 Continental GT in this respect.
 New LED headlight is a stylish, welcome modern addition.

-The previous W650/800 was always one of the most authentic retros and the same is true of this latest version.
-On the slight downside, there are a few niggles (plasticky guards, no metal tank badge) and, like most 47bhp bikes, it’s a fairly underwhelming performer.
+The previous W650/800 was always one of the most authentic retros and the same is true of these latest versions.
+On the slight downside, there are a few niggles (plasticky guards, no metal tank badge on some models) and, like most 47bhp bikes, it’s a fairly underwhelming performer.
 The biggest of all, though, is the price.